 The Unreliability of SAR

-SAR is tricky to message and there is much controversy surrounding its usefulness.
-Whilst it is necessary to determine that a phone isn’t simply far too dangerous to market, it is a poor measurement that neglects many technical aspects of modern mobile phones and social aspects of the ways we use them.
+Whilst SAR is necessary to determine that a phone isn’t simply far too dangerous to market, it is a poor measurement that neglects many technical aspects of modern mobile phones and social aspects of the ways we use them.

-SAR is an indicator of how much phone radiation is absorbed by our body’s tissues.
-It gives us some idea but overall, it’s a pretty measurement that doesn’t shed many clues on whether or not a phone is safe or not.
+SAR measures phone emissions and is an indicator of how much phone radiation is absorbed by our body’s tissues.
+It gives us some idea but overall, it’s a pretty shoddy measurement that doesn’t shed many clues on whether or not a phone is safe or not.
 Overall, evidence suggests that phones are generally not safe, even if their SAR falls well below regulatory limits.
 The best thing to do is to use a shielding case and limit usage.